Climate Action Funding and Technical Resources

 Washington State Funding Resources

-- Energy Grants and Loan Programs — Includes information on the Washington State Energy Office's energy grants and loans programs.
+- Energy Division – Includes information on the Washington State Energy Office's incentives and grants.

-- Department of Transportation: Funding Programs — Provides information on federal and state funding programs, including congestion, mitigation, and air quality; pedestrian and bicycle programs; safe routes to school; and alternative transportation programs.
+- Department of Transportation Funding Programs – Provides information on federal and state funding programs, including carbon reduction; pedestrian and bicycle; and safe routes to school programs.

 Additional Funding Resources

-- Georgetown Climate Center Adaptation Clearinghouse: Funding Opportunities — Has a vast number of resources and can be filtered by jurisdictional focus, regions affected, and states impacted.
+- Georgetown Climate Center Adaptation Clearinghouse Funding Opportunities – Allows collected resources to be filtered by jurisdictional focus, regions affected, and states impacted.

-- Urban Sustainability Directors Network: Funding and Financing Climate Action Plans (2019) — Provides local governments with recommendations on how to construct climate action plans to ensure that the actions identified and prioritized can be implemented through a strong funding/finance component.
+- Urban Sustainability Directors Network Funding and Financing Climate Action Plans (2019) – Provides recommendations on how to construct climate action plans to ensure that the actions identified and prioritized can be implemented through a strong funding/finance component.

-- U.S. Climate Resilience Toolkit: Funding Opportunities — Includes links to government entities and private foundations that offer financial and technical resources to advance local adaptation and mitigation efforts.
+- U.S. Climate Resilience Toolkit Funding Opportunities – Includes links to government entities and private foundations that offer financial and technical resources.

 - U.S. Environmental Protection Agency (EPA)